justprogressittech/justprogressittech/README.md

 <a href="https://www.linkedin.com/company/pqx-global" title="Linkedin"><img src="./icons/linkedin.png" alt="Linkedin logo" width="41px" height="41px"></a>
 <a href="https://www.youtube.com/@pqx-global" title="Youtube"><img src="./icons/youtube.png" alt="Youtube logo" width="41px" height="41px"></a>

-# Company Story:
+# About Us:
 <div align="left">
+<h3>2008 – 2015: Instrucontrols Era</h3>
+JustProgressIT's journey began in 2008 as Instrucontrols, specializing in project support, commissioning management, and supervision within the electrotechnical and instrumentation discipline.
+During this phase, the company successfully supported multiple construction projects for prominent engineering and operating companies like Shell, BP, Fluor, and CB&I Lummus.
+<h3>2015 – 2019: Easypower Europ Ventures</h3>
+In 2015, Instrucontrols transformed into Easypower Europ, focusing on sales, project support, and software development support for EasyPower® electrotechnical engineering software.
+The company played a pivotal role in modifying the EasyPower® software for the European market.
+Subsequently, the EasyPower® software achieved successful sales, being acquired by Bentley Systems®.
+During this period, Easypower Europ also embarked on the development of the AGM Advanced Generator Monitoring system.
+Although the apparatus was successfully completed and commissioned, it didn't make it to sales.
+Nevertheless, the AGM continues to be utilized for testing generators.
+<h3>2019 – 2023: PQX Global and Adaptation</h3>
+Pivoting in 2019, the company transformed into PQX Global, aiming to establish an e-commerce platform for the sales of electrical personal protective equipment (PPE).
+Unfortunately, intense competition led to the difficult decision to halt this venture.
+During the challenging period of the COVID-19 pandemic, the company adapted by embracing a full-time study on web development.
+<h3>2023 – Present: JustProgressIT Emerges</h3>
-PQX Global has more than three decades experience in automation, instrumentation and electrical installations.
-PQX Global loves the challenge of developing innovative solutions to complex problems.
-We are passionate about pushing boundaries and delivering results that exceed expectations.
-Making the world go round, one project at a time.
-PQX Global is at the forefront of developing efficient applications for energy, mobility, and industry.
+In 2023, JustProgressIT emerged from the shadows, focusing on the development of websites, web applications, and e-commerce sites.
+The company's ethos revolves around embracing challenges and providing innovative solutions to complex problems.
+JustProgressIT has a passion for pushing boundaries, consistently delivering results that surpass expectations.
+Positioned at the forefront of technological advancements, the company is dedicated to developing efficient applications for sectors such as energy, mobility, and industry but other sectors are also welcome.
+Making the world go round, one project at a time, JustProgressIT is committed to progress and excellence in the ever-evolving landscape of web development, web applications and e-commerce solutions.

 ## Some examples of past projects: